 7. Mobile Security

-Mobile devices do not have the amount of security options as a full-on operating system.
+Mobile devices do not have a number of security options as a full-on operating system.
 They cannot accurately check for HTTP: secure websites either and this can be your biggest flaw when surfing the web at a local café.
 Because the security is so low, it is highly recommended you stay away from any sites that may contain vital information to the user.

 Disable Bluetooth and file sharing options on your phone when out and about, as this can allow public entry.